 BOASTING rust red soil and perched on the edge of the Pacific Ocean, it’s little wonder Bundaberg North Burnett is one of the most fertile food spots on the planet.
-Join us for 9 divine wining and dining experiences
+Join us for these 9 divine wining and dining experiences;

 More for the corporate and function world than individuals, but worthy of a mention, Water Street Kitchen is all about delivering fresh local produce from the paddock to the plate and on to the desk of busy workers.
 Specialising in corporate and bespoke catering, and gourmet lunch delivery, this is an ideal innovation for Bundaberg with everything from sliders, sandwiches, salads and platters.

 Snatching pole position on the corner overlooking the esplanade and the ocean beyond, Kacy’s Restaurant Bargara is somewhat of an icon in the region.
 And it’s a fitting venue from which to order a wide selection of seafood, including the Brandy Butter Bugs and Hervey Bay Half Shell Scallops.

 The Hill of Promise winery was named after owner Terry Byrne’s Sicilian grandparents who arrived in Australia with half a dozen words of English, 10 shillings and “a suitcase full of hopes and dreams”.
 Terry first starting making wine with his grandfather when he was nine years old.
 Fast forward to 2000 and Terry and his wife Mary planted grapes on 6ha.
 But a series of weather events forced them to buy local grapes from other producers.
 They opened their cellar door in 2003 and stopped growing their own grapes shortly after.